jmcastagnetto/my-nanogenmo-bogus-entries/2019/README.md

 # Entry for the 2019 [NaNoGenMo](https://nanogenmo.github.io/)

-- Used the file [`compound`](ftp://ftp.wwpdb.org/pub/pdb/derived_data/index/compound.idx) as the source of words for the generated "novel".
+- Used the file `compound` from PDB (ftp://ftp.wwpdb.org/pub/pdb/derived_data/index/compound.idx) as the source of words for the generated "novel".
 This file was downloaded on 2019-11-13 (15:20, PET).

 - The file was processed using `gawk` (just because is quicker that way), to extract only the protein descriptions: